Ghost of Christmas Past: Visions of the Past

-Although seemingly gentle and ethereal, the Spirit is deceptively strong, as it put out its strong hand as it spoke, and clasped him gently by the arm.
+Although seemingly gentle and ethereal, the Spirit is deceptively strong, putting out its strong hand as it spoke and gently clasped him by the arm.
 "Rise! and walk with me!"
-Scrooge tries to ignore the vision of his unhappy childhood that the Spirit reveals to him, but shows the first flicker of emotion when he sees his younger sister Fan again.
+Scrooge worries that he is liable to fall but the Spirit invites him to fly.
+Scrooge shows the first flicker of emotion when shown the vision of his unhappy childhood that the Spirit reveals to him, particularly when he sees his schoolfriends, and he again sees his younger sister, Fan.
 Scrooge becomes even more animated at the Christmas Eve celebrations during the time of his apprenticeship to Mr. Fezziwig.
 Scrooge shows a further awakening of his human nature when the Spirit asks:

-“A small matter,” said the Ghost, “to make these silly folks so full of gratitude.”
+"A small matter," said the Ghost, "to make these silly folks so full of gratitude."